Stokes-Shackleford Professor (2002)

 Director, Microbiology and Virology, The Nebraska Medical Center

-Dr. Steven Hinrichs is Professor and Chair in the Department of Pathology and Microbiology at the University of Nebraska Medical Center in Omaha and the Director of the Nebraska Public Health Laboratory (NPHL), and Director of the University of Nebraska Center for Biosecurity.
-In his position as laboratory director he has been responsible for the development of a statewide program for the rapid identification of biological agents of mass destruction.
+Dr. Steven Hinrichs is Professor and Chair in the Department of Pathology and Microbiology at the University of Nebraska Medical Center in Omaha.
+As previous Director of the Nebraska Public Health Laboratory (NPHL) and the University of Nebraska Center for Biosecurity he was responsible for the development of a statewide program for the rapid identification of biological agents of mass destruction.
 He is principal investigator of multiple national awards from the Association of Public Health Laboratories (APHL) and the Centers for Disease Control and Prevention (CDC) and the Department of Defense for the development of an outreach program to extend training and expertise in the early recognition of biological warfare agents.
 Dr. Hinrichs is past Chair of the APHL committee on Management and Information Systems and is a strong advocate for further development of communication systems and electronic infrastructure in rural states.
 Under his direction, the NPHL was one of the first public health laboratories in the country to develop internet-based test ordering and reporting capabilities with the ultimate goal of real-time identification of emerging epidemics.
 He is currently the national co-leader of the Public Health Informatics Project (PHLIP) that is focused on the harmonization of electronic laboratory messaging practices.

 Molecular Therapeutics for Cancer, Animal Models of Molecular Disease Mechanisms, Infectious Diseases, Informatics and Electronic Information Systems